- The Grievance Board Meets between 2 pm - 4 pm and 6 pm - 8 pm

 Your assessment should roughly reflect the value for which you can sell your property.
 However, assessing property is not a science and sometimes you may disagree with the assessor's estimate.

 Supporting Documents can be a recent appraisal of your property.
 Have you had an appraisal completed in the last 12 - 18 months?
 If you have recently purchased your property or refinanced your mortgage, you will have an appraisal.
-The appraisal may be used as supporting documentation to prove you grievance.
+The appraisal may be used as supporting documentation to prove your grievance.

 You can find homes likes yours ( same size, same style, year built, school district, etc) that have recently sold in your area.
 You can search for home sales on Orange County Imagemate.
 On imagemate search for your property 1st, once you are in your property you will see a button on the left side that reads "Comparables", click comparables.
 At the bottom of the comparables screen click sales, the default search is set for assessment.
-Also, remove some of the default search criteria if necessary.
+Also, remove some default search criteria if necessary.
 If you need help, please call the assessor's office 845-355-5700 ext.
 9 or Orange County Office of Real Property 845-291-2490.

 **** Comparable sales must be dated between July 1, 2019 to June 30, 2020**** ****Appraisals must contain comparable sales between July 1, 2019 and June 30, 2020****